-- Premium: A premium is the monthly cost of a health insurance plan.
+- Premium.
+A premium is the monthly cost of your health insurance plan.
 If you have a bronze or silver plan, your monthly premium will be lower.
 If you are on a gold or platinum plan, your monthly premium will be much higher.

-- Deductible: A deductible is the amount that you must meet out-of-pocket before your insurance company pays out.
+- Deductible.
+A deductible is the amount that you must pay out of pocket before your insurance company begins paying its share.
 Generally, as your deductible goes down, your premium goes up.
 Plans with lower deductibles tend to pay out much faster than plans with high deductibles.

-- Copayment and coinsurance: A copayment is the amount you owe out-of-pocket each time you visit a doctor or a specialist.
-A coinsurance is a percentage of the total approved costs that you are responsible for paying after you meet your deductible.
+- Copayment and coinsurance.
+A copayment (copay) is a set amount you owe out of pocket each time you visit a doctor or a specialist.
+Coinsurance is a percentage of the total approved cost of a service that you are responsible for paying after you’ve met your deductible.

-All these costs depend on the type of private insurance plan you choose.
-Therefore, you should review your own financial situation to determine what type of monthly and yearly payments you can afford.
-You should also take into consideration your health and how often you require medical care.
+All of these costs depend on the type of private insurance plan you choose.
+Take stock of your financial situation to determine what type of monthly and yearly payments you can afford.
+You should also consider any health conditions you’re managing and how often you require medical care and prescription medications.

-Below is a comparison chart for some of the notable differences between Medicare and private insurance:
+Below is a table comparing some of the notable differences between Medicare and private insurance: